 Have a Plan B

-If for any reason your video call fails, you should always have a plan b.
-Ask for the interviewer’s phone number before you start and if all else fails, you can revert to a standard phone call, and at the very least touch base and arrange another time to speak.
+If your video call fails for any reason, you should always have a plan b.
+Ask for the interviewer’s phone number before you start, and if all else fails, you can revert to a standard phone call, and at the very least touch base and arrange another time to speak.
+If you’re using an app to connect on the interview, have it downloaded on all your devices ahead of time if one device fails, and you need to switch to another one quickly.

 Follow Up With An Email